yieldprotocol/yieldspace-tv/README.md

 # YieldSpace for Tokenized Vaults

-#### DISCLAIMER: This code has NOT been externally audited and is actively being developed.
-Please do not use in production without taking the appropriate steps to ensure maximum security.
+#### DISCLAIMER: Please do not use in production without taking the appropriate steps to ensure maximum security.
 This code is provided as-is, with no guarantees of any kind.

 ---